midas-research/audino/README.md

 8. Inside VScode, Open CVAT root dir
 9. Select `server: debug` configuration and run it (F5) to run REST server and its workers
 10. Make sure that Uncaught Exceptions option under breakpoints section is unchecked

+For more information about CVAT server setup, refer to [Cvat docs](https://docs.cvat.ai/docs/administration/community/basics/installation/)

 ### Frontend Setup